 Time

-Sometimes it takes a while to find the perfect Egg Donor.
-Other times, the Intended Parent(s) find an Egg Donor right away.
-Multiple Donor Profiles are available on the database so that the recipient(s) can make the best decision possible for them.
+Sometimes it takes a while to find the perfect egg donor.
+Other times, the intended parent(s) find an egg donor right away.
+Multiple donor profiles are available on the egg donor database so that the recipient(s) can make the best decision possible for them.

 Expectations

-No one is perfect, and it is unlikely you will find an Egg Donor that encompasses all the characteristics you are looking for.
+No one is perfect, and it is unlikely you will find an egg donor that encompasses all the characteristics you are looking for.
 Create a list of non-negotiable traits and then be willing to adjust your expectations for the rest.
+Learning more about egg donor selection criteria can help you prioritize what matters most.
 Most potential parents look at the following:

 Do you want the child to look like one or both of you?
 If so, concentrate on those physical resemblances.

 An important thing to remember though is that even for parents who conceive naturally, there is no guarantee that the child will take after their parent.
-Same goes with the Egg Donor you select.
+Same goes with the egg donor you select.
 You just never know.
 But we promise, you will love your child no matter what!
+Many families share their journeys in our success stories section.

 Medical Assessment

-The fertility clinic will conduct a number of physical tests as well as counselling session with the Egg Donor you select.
-Fertility Match requires that Donors be non-smoking, free of any STDs or illegal drug use.
-All of our qualifying criteria for Donors can be found at: https://www.fertilitymatch.ca/qualifications/.
+The fertility clinic will conduct a number of physical tests as well as a counselling session with the egg donor you select.
+Fertility Match requires that donors be non-smoking, free of any STDs or illegal drug use.
+All of our egg donor qualifications are available on our website.
+Understanding the egg donor health requirements ensures that every donor in our program meets the highest standards.

 Anonymity

-Potential parents need to decide in advance whether the egg donation will be Semi-anonymous/Open-ID Donor or Known Donor.
-Not all Egg Donors are open to being Known Donors.
-Each of these types of relationships have an impact on the family that is created as well as the Donor.
+Potential parents need to decide in advance whether the egg donation will be semi-anonymous/open-ID donor or known vs anonymous egg donation.
+Not all egg donors are open to being known donors.
+Each of these types of relationships have an impact on the family that is created as well as the donor.
 Be sure to discuss this with your fertility doctor and counsellor.
 The degree of contact will vary depending on the decision of the parties.
-Your counsellor can share tools and resources about how and when to talk about Donor conception with your child or children.
+Your counsellor can share tools and resources about how to tell your child about egg donation.
+You can also explore our donor education resources or review questions to ask your egg donor agency before making your decision.
+Contact us to learn more about finding the right match for your family.